godalming123/bento/readme.md

 - Support fetching a list of versions of a package from github
 - Implement cryptographic verification of sources
 - Get the user to agree to the license of the sources before they are fetched and extracted
-- Add a way to add entries to the `LD_LIBRARY_PATH` environment variable, so that executables that use dynamically linked libaries (like the one for ghostty) can use libraries from bento instead of system libraries
-  - There could be an automation for [binary-repository](https://github.com/godalming123/binary-repository/) that uses `ldd` to check that all of the dynamically linked libraries that packaged executables require are packaged
+- Consider adding an automation for [binary-repository](https://github.com/godalming123/binary-repository/) that uses `ldd` to check that all of the dynamically linked libraries that packaged executables require are packaged
 - Possibly add support for other unix based operating systems, including freeBSD and macOS

 ## Current limitations